juanifioren/sonar/README.md

 Here I am going to leave a list of things that I was thinking to improve in a future version:

-- Add Pytest suite for testing and maybe use Factory-boy to generate data (for testing and for the initial data command).
+- Add pytest suite for testing and maybe use factory-boy to generate data (for testing and for the initial data command).